r00k/handbook/benefits/paid-time-off-se.md

 every annual year.
 In addition, there may be extra holidays per your employment agreement.
 Our holiday-earning year runs from 1 April to 31 March.

-Our goal with this policy is to have a Sweden standard holiday policy and to follow the Annual Leave Act.
+Our goal with this policy is to have a standard Swedish holiday policy and to follow the Annual Leave Act.

 ### Pay During Holiday